Environment-and-Seniors-Health-Emory/Getting_started/HPC_cluster_GUI_Jupyter_Guide.md

 In putty, click ssh -> tunnel, add tunnel 8999:localhost:8999

->Windows Users are highly recommended to install PowerShell from Microsoft Software Store, so that you can have terminal like mac users.
+>Windows Users can alternatively install PowerShell from Microsoft Software Store, so that you can have terminal like mac users.

 #### Mac/Linux/Window Powershell Users
 In terminal, type: